Updated 08/09/25

 Excessive detergent agents

-Glass is porous and can actually be manipulated by chemicals so excessive detergent agents can actually extract elements directly from the glassware composition, leaving it permanently damaged.
+Glass is often porous and can actually be manipulated by chemicals so excessive detergent agents can actually extract elements directly from the glassware composition, leaving it permanently damaged.
 Not helped by the fact that detergent does not work too well with hard water in the first place and is difficult to rinse away, leaving you with a build-up on the surface.

 How can the problem be solved?

-Glassware damaged by etching can't be fixed, but it can certainly be stopped.
+Glassware damaged by etching can’t be fixed, but it can certainly be stopped.
 You can try changing the amount or type of detergent that is used and also check the temperature of the incoming water.
 It goes without saying however that the installation of a water softener in your home will go a long way to help.
-The first step to removing what causes etching on glass will be a call to your local AIWSE member such as us here at Aqua Soft.
-Experts in the field of water treatment solutions, we will be more than happy to go through the best options for your budget and requirements and help keep your glassware at its sparkling best.